 Making sure you understand the difference between MIDI and digital audio when it comes to recording or creating music at home or in the studio is very important if you want to get the best out of your music.
 However, beginners to the likes of MIDI vs Audio often don’t realise the best way to utilise both aspects or understand the benefits of both.
 In this blog we’re going to quickly explain the differences between the two and highlight what aspects might be better for you.

 So, let’s highlight the differences between MIDI and Digital Audio…

-MIDI recordings can be thought of as a set of instructions.
-We actually explained MIDI in detail in a previous blog which you can read here, but for now we’ll just keep it simple.
+Firstly, think of MIDI recordings as a set of instructions.
+We’ve explained MIDI in detail in a previous blog which you can read here, but for now we’ll just keep it simple.

 MIDI sends electronic messages between different devices, from a keyboard to your DAW, for example.
 Things like drum machines, synths and other keyboards can all “speak” to each other via MIDI connection.

-Think of MIDI as a director in a play.
+MIDI is, essentially, like a director in a play.
 The director gives the script to the actor and tells them how to deliver their lines.
 A MIDI file (the director) takes the recording (the script) and tells the synthesizer, piano, sampler or whatever you might be using exactly how to play it.
 There is no sound saved in a MIDI file, just the timing, the velocity at which you play and the instructions on how the piece of music should be played.

-The interesting thing about MIDI is, you could play and record a piece of music with a keyboard, and whilst it might sound like a piano through your headphones at first, you can then change that sound into a set of strings, a guitar sound or even a dog barking depending on your settings within your DAW.
+The interesting thing about MIDI is, you could play and record a piece of music with a keyboard.
+Whilst it might sound like a piano through your headphones at first, you can then change that sound into a set of strings, a guitar sound or even a dog barking depending on your settings within your DAW.